NE-INNOVATION/report-ordering-api/README.md

 # report-ordering-api
-this repository is generated using vehicles-api template repo, this need to be customized for report ordering
+this repository is generated using vehicles-api template repo, this need to be customized for report ordering.